NSombekke/Logic-LLM/blogpost.md

 Finally, the result interpreter translates the results returned from the symbolic solver back to a natural language answer (Figure 1, step 3).
 The symbolic reasoner returns "True" or "False" for each of the runs (options), this results in a list.
 From this list the results interpreter takes the index of the "True" value and maps it to the letter corresponding to the correct answer, *e.g. translating [True, False, False] to "the answer is A"*.

 ### Experiments
 We evaluate LOGIC-LM LTL extension on a dataset derived from commands in the *drone planning* domain, adapted from [8].
 This test set is generated from the planning domain introduced by [8], This environment is a 3D grid world that consists of three floors, six rooms, and a single landmark (Figure 2).
 We created a test set of 50 entries with each three multiple-choice options from their natural language descriptions and corresponding LTL formulas.
-Mirroring the original paper, we evaluate the LOGIC-LM LTL extension against 2 baselines:  1) Standard LLMs; and 2) Chain-of-Thought (CoT) (Wei et al., 2022b).
+Mirroring the original paper, we evaluate the LOGIC-LM LTL extension against 2 baselines:  1) Standard LLMs; and 2) Chain-of-Thought (CoT) [14].
 Additionally we perform an experiment evaluating how well various LLMs convert Natural Language to LTL, this will be further discussed in the following section.

 <table align="center">
   <tr align="center">